-The employment want ads and the current job availability figures from the Department of Labor reveal that the secretarial field offers immediate employment.
-A Secretarial Science major at ABAC will equip the student with the required competencies for job success and advancement in business, industry, and civil service and state merit systems.
+The employment want ads and the current job availability figures from the Department of Labor reveal that the office-related field offers immediate employment.
+This program was formerly referred to as our Secretarial Science Program.
+However, as the modern office has evolved so have our programs in this area.
+An Office Management/Information Processing major at ABAC will equip the student with the required competencies for job success and advancement in business, industry, and civil service and state merit systems.

-Students who complete the requirements in one of the two-year Secretarial Science programs will receive the Associate in Secretarial Science Degree.
+Students who complete the requirements in one of the two-year Office Management/Information Processing programs will receive the Associate in Office Management/Information Processing Degree.